-For the second there is no complete listing, though the following will help.
+For the second there is no complete listing, though some of the following may still be live.
 You can find more through internet directories and search engines.

 Every Lit.
 Magazine.
 Just a listing, but one of the largest anywhere.

 Contributors List.
 Ezines recommended by web del sol-featured poets.
 Useful listing of personal favourites.